 I recommend doing at least the following:

-What better time to give your floors a good deep clean?!
+- Vacuum and mop all of the floors (What better time to give your floors a good deep clean?!)

 I have always been a list person…crossing an item off of my to-do list is one of the most satisfying things I can think of haha!